pmitros/cpsd-lottery/docs/schools/klo.md

 Parents come from all over.
 K-Lo is the Eastern-most school within Cambridge, so it tends to be very undersubscribed, and many families from all over Cambridge are mandatorily assisgned.
 Many are initially upset at the mandatory assignment, but then very happy with the talent of teachers and the welcoming atmosphere.

 There are a lot of kids from MIT and Harvard business school programs who tend to be housed in big apartment buildings close to Kendall or in graduate dormitories.
-They stay a short time (1-2 years), but bring a lot to the school -- there's an international character to the school.
+They stay a short time (1-2 years), but bring a lot to the school -- there's an international character to the school once they get to know the teachers.
 Their kids also tend to be younger.

 ### What are the afterschool options like?